Travelers' Tales: Namibia

-As Africa virgins our visual senses were overwhelmed with colour from the moment we arrived at Johannesburg airport.
-From the outlets selling Mandelastyle shirts and souvenir vuvuzelas, to the full-on roasted spice shades of the baked Namibian landscape, these weren’t the gentle greens and golds of the early English autumn that we had left behind.
+As Africa virgins our visual senses were overwhelmed with color from the moment we arrived at Johannesburg airport.
+From the outlets selling Mandela-style shirts and souvenir vuvuzelas, to the full-on roasted spice shades of the baked Namibian landscape, these weren’t the gentle greens and golds of the early English autumn that we had left behind.

 There is nothing gently pretty about Namibia.
 Well, apart from rosy faced love-birds, herds of springbok, Damara dik-dik...
 Having dined on game at the quirky Joe’s Beerhouse in Windhoek with its seats made of toilets and roof with suspended MINI car, we took possession of our shiny clean and — temporarily — dust-free Toyota Hilux.
 We stocked up with provisions and water and set off for Zebra River Lodge.

-You have to recalibrate your sense of scale here, when your instructions tell you to drive four hours, turn right and drive 25 kilometres ‘up the drive’ of your lodge.
+You have to re-calibrate your sense of scale here, when your instructions tell you to drive four hours, turn right and drive 25 kilometers ‘up the drive’ of your lodge.
 We did glimpse a couple of zebra in the distance at the eponymously named lodge, but were disappointed when they remained elusive at the waterhole during supper.
 Would we see any more of the stripey beasts?

 There is a tendency with modern photographic trickery for the reality of some places to not quite live up to the images in the brochures.
 The dunes of Sossusvlei did not disappoint.
 They were one of the most stunning geographical features I’ve ever seen.

-After a pre-dawn start to drive the 70 kilometres, partly over soft sand, to arrive in time for sunrise, we clambered with our ill-suited human feet to the top of ‘Big Daddy’ to see the transiently beautiful phenomenon of the rising sun angled over the copper coloured dunes, throwing their sensuous, sinuous curves into sharp relief.
+After a pre-dawn start to drive the 70 kilometers, partly over soft sand, to arrive in time for sunrise, we clambered with our ill-suited human feet to the top of ‘Big Daddy’ to see the transiently beautiful phenomenon of the rising sun angled over the copper colored dunes, throwing their sensuous, sinuous curves into sharp relief.

 Where the cold currents of the Atlantic meet the hot African air, large amounts of fog are produced leading over the years to the foundering of many ships on the desolately beautiful coast.
 We bumped and ground our way up this coast in a sandstorm on a road constructed of compressed salt, the howling wind creating a frothy meringue of algae along the shoreline.
 We were almost relieved to turn inland away from the tumult, to arrive in Damaraland where we went searching for desert-adapted elephant with our excellent guide from Mowani Mountain Lodge.